unibo-spe/spe-slides/content/04-build-automation/_generator.md

     * Not really enforced, but strongly recommended
 * *NPM* for Javascript
   * Supports package **retraction** within *72-hours *if* there are *no dependents*, or after only if:
-    * there are no dependents, fewer than 300 downloads last wee, and a single owner.
+    * there are no dependents, fewer than 300 downloads last week, and a single owner.
     * retracted versions are banned
 * *PyPI*: for Python code
   * Supports **yanking** (preferred), deletion is being discussed.